-Carbohydrates are an important part of all meals.
-However, people with diabetes benefit from limiting their carbohydrate intake in a balanced diet or pairing carbs with a healthy protein or fat source.
+Carbohydrates (carbs) are an important part of all meals.
+However, people with diabetes may benefit from limiting their carb intake or pairing carbs with a healthy protein or fat source.

 Saturated and trans fats

-Unhealthful fats, such as saturated and trans fats, can make a person with diabetes feel worse.
+Certain fats, such as saturated and trans fats, may increase insulin resistance and contribute to reduced blood sugar management in people with diabetes.
 Many fried and processed foods, including fries, chips, and baked goods, contain these types of fats.